Cwantic/Documentation/Python/Classes/index.md

 # Classes

-MetaPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create custom information processing.
+MetaPiping discloses its classes in order to allow the user to **navigate** inside the structure of objects and create custom information processing.

 The **study** object is the start point for "project script" to access the other objects.